Five Peruvian Restaurants Reached 2024 World’s Top 100 List

 Merito (#55)

-Peru is well known for being the origin of potatoes, including other Andean tubers, so, one of the features of this restaurant is the use of Peruvian tubers, and other local products on their menu.
-We can assure you you’ll love the Venezuelan-Peruvian combination that Merito offers.
+So, one of the features of this restaurant is the use of Peruvian tubers and other local products on their menu.
+We can assure you that you’ll love the Peruvian-Venezuelan fusion that Merito offers.

 Mayta (#41)